Nagyszeben Offensive: Romanian offensive

 Following Romania's declaration of war against Austria-Hungary on the evening of 27 August, General Culcer's Olt-Lotru Group began advancing towards Nagyszeben through the Turnu Roșu Pass.
 The Olt Group consisted of two columns.
 The easternmost one, comprising the 1st Border Guard Regiment under Lieutenant-Colonel Gheorghe Cantacuzino, crossed the mountains to the east of the Turnu Roșu Pass, using paths known only to the locals.
 Through the pass itself came up the 42nd Infantry Regiment, the second column of the Olt Group, departing from Titești.
 The attack of the 42nd Regiment took completely by surprise the Hungarian gendarmes guarding the border, and they swiftly withdrew several miles to the north, towards the Red Tower Fortress, where they encountered soldiers from the Austro-Hungarian 44th Infantry Regiment.
 Together, these units stopped the advance of the Olt Group's 2nd Column.
 Sporadic shooting followed throughout the night, but the Romanians resumed their attack in the morning.
 After an entire day of fighting, they finally drove the gendarmes and soldiers north and took the village at the head of the pass.

-On 29 August, the Romanian regiment advanced towards Nagytalmács, where it joined the Lotru Group of Colonel Traian Moșoiu, consisting of the 5th Jäger and 2nd Infantry Regiments.
+On 29 August, the Romanian regiment advanced towards Nagytalmács, where it joined the Lotru Group of Colonel Traian Moșoiu, consisting of the 5th Vânători and 2nd Infantry Regiments.
 At mid-day on 30 August, the Romanians arrived at Nagydisznód (Cisnădie/Heltau).
 Until the arrival of the Lotru Group, the Austro-Hungarians held their own, the Romanians making little progress against the spirited defenders of Colonel Arnold Barwick's 143rd Brigade.
 The Austro-Hungarians were reinforced that morning.
 General Arz sent the men of the 51st Honved Division by train to Nagyszeben, where they arrived on the morning of the 30th.
 Division commander General Béla Tanárky arrived later that day with grand plans to strike against the Romanians, but these were cancelled almost immediately due to the overwhelming Romanian numerical superiority.
 Tanárky's worn division had only 6,000 men, and most of them were still in transit.
 Fighting continued throughout the day as the Romanians tried to outflank the 51st Honved by pushing west of Nagydisznód.
 The arrival of Colonel Moșoiu's forces turned the tide for the Romanians, causing the Austro-Hungarians to retreat to the heights on both sides of the city.
 Instead of advancing into Nagyszeben, however, the Romanians started to dig in south of the city on the night of 30 August.